-- Fellows have a demonstrated interest in Russian and European and Eurasian affairs, exceptional academic and professional credentials, proven personal initiative, and clear goals and expectations for their professional assignments.
+- a demonstrated interest in Russian and European and Eurasian affairs, exceptional academic and professional credentials, proven personal initiative, and clear goals and expectations for their professional assignments while on the fellowship

-- Fellows possess leadership potential and are active in community or public service.
+- leadership potential and active in community and/or public service

-- While Russian language skills vary, most fellows have studied Russian for at least two years at the postsecondary level.
+- most fellows had studied Russian for at least two years at the postsecondary level, though Russian language skills varied

-- U.S., U.K., or German citizen between the ages of 25 and 35 (Russian citizens are ineligible to apply, including individuals who are also citizens of the United States, United Kingdom, or Germany)
+*Russian citizens were ineligible to apply, including individuals who were also citizens of the United States, United Kingdom, or Germany

 - Outstanding professional achievement and academic qualifications

-- Active involvement in community or public service
+- Active involvement in community and/ or public service

 - Evidence of leadership potential

-The Alfa Fellowship Program includes the following benefits:
+The Alfa Fellowship Program included the following benefits:

 - Round-trip transportation to New York City or London and accommodation (if needed) for selection interviews